vime-js/vime/CONTRIBUTING.md

 When it comes to running automated E2E tests on the provider we can head over to `cypress/tests/providers` and add our provider just like the others have already been done so.
-Launch the Cypress testing environment `npm run cy:open` and run the test file we just created.
-Some tests are skipped due to being flaky in a CI environment, but you can run them on your machine.
-At the minimum you should definitely run those skipped tests manually.
+Launch the Cypress testing environment `npm run cy:open`, and run the test file we just created.
+A few tests are a little flaky, re-run if you're sure something should pass.
+At the minimum, the test harness should give you a good idea of everything your provider should be able to perform.

 ## 🖥️ UI Components